 - Palliative Care.
 Palliative or hospice care focuses on providing comfort and dignity for the patient, rather than on extending life.
 Some types of this care require a doctor’s order, so you should make clear in an Advance Directive that that’s what you want when the time comes.

 The late stages of Alzheimer’s are invariably an ordeal, both for patients and for those who love them.
 The ordeal is even harder to get through when caregivers have to grapple with choices and uncertainties about the course of care, and too often the ultimate result is that the patient’s wishes aren’t followed.
-Facing these decisions well ahead of time, though, ensures that patients have a voice in their own care and that they are able to come to the end of their lives with peace, comfort, and dignity.
+Facing these decisions well ahead of time ensures that patients have a voice in their own care and they are able to come to the end of their lives with peace, comfort, and dignity.